Finally, an amazing Latino play in our Bay Area! Enjoy it outdoors at a gorgeous Pavilion!

 Where: Cal Shakes: 100 California Shakespeare Theater Way, Orinda, CA 9456

-Tickets: Use code AREAQX when ordering online at www.calshakes.org
+Tickets: Use code AREAQX for 20% discount online at www.calshakes.org

 Considered one of the most prominent Latino playwrights in America, Octavio Solis crosses cultural and aesthetic boundaries with his ever-evolving work.